Rafii2198/ArtemisWiki/Class-and-package-structure.md

 Mixin classes should be `public abstract`, and mixin methods should be `private`. `@Inject` mixins should be used, if at all possible.
 The method name should be the target method name followed by `Pre` or `Post`, depending on if the injection is at `HEAD` or `RETURN`.
 The mixin method should only call `EventFactory.on<BaseEventName>`, and possibly cancel the mixin if the event is cancelled.
 The `EventFactory.on<BaseEventName>` method should create and post a new event of type `<BaseEventName>Event`.
 Exceptions from these rules are allowed if absolutely needed, but should be kept to a minimum.
 Keeping to this system serves both to minimize conflict with other mods, to make the code easy to follow due to the conventions, and to facilitate debugging and hot-swapping of code.

 The `mc.event` package contain all events sent from the mixins. `utils` contains some Minecraft-tied utilities, like `Component` to `String` conversion, `ItemStack` manipulation etc, and `objects` finally contain a few helper classes that are tightly coupled to Minecraft internals.

+### `handlers`

+**Handlers** are an intermediate step between Managers and Models.
+They are needed when a single Minecraft feature (such as the action chat line, boss bars or scoreboard) is of interest to  several unrelated Wynncraft models.
+They serve as a switchboard, splitting up the Minecraft part according to Wynncraft rules, and dispatching the parts out to different models.
+Handles should ideally know as little as possible about the *content* of these Minecraft structures, but it will need to know the Wynncraft *structure*, e.g. how coordinates are displayed in the middle of the action bar, or how the scoreboard contains different segments, such as the active quest and daily objectives.

+### `models`

+**Models** are the high level representation of Artemis full knowledge about the Wynncraft world.
+The models should represent concepts that a Wynncraft player would use to describe the game, e.g. terms like "mana", "water damage", "haul spell", "mythic", "hub" or "daily crates".
+Models can, and will likely need to, use Managers and Handlers, but also listen to events from `mc`, and occasionally also interact more directly with other aspects of Minecraft internals.
+They should not, however, have anything to do with e.g. how these concepts are presented on the screen.
+The basic representation of models is an abstract one, with classes tailored to describing the Wynncraft world in Wynncraft terms.